Whiskey finished in rum, port, and Dunn Vineyards cabernet barrels

 131.54 proof cask strength bottling

-Whisky Advocate rating of 96
+Wine Enthusiast rating of 96

 Over the past several years, Barrell Dovetail has become a highly regarded expression within our portfolio of products and the American Whiskey world.
 Recently, we became intrigued with applying the concept of “Dovetail” to some of our older stocks.
 The result is BCS Gray Label Dovetail, which still boasts our award-winning blend of Whiskey finished in rum, port, and Dunn Vineyards cabernet barrels and uses the same finishing and blending method.
 The difference, as with all our Gray Label offerings, is that we used older and more rare barrels in Gray Label Dovetail.
 The result harmoniously unites a dark and fruity California cabernet finish, a jammy and pleasurable port finish, and a sweet and funky rum finish to create a well-balanced, iconic whiskey.
 The component whiskeys are aged up to 20 years, making the final blend significantly more elegant.